antchfx/xpath/README.md

 XPath is Go package provides selecting nodes from XML, HTML or other documents using XPath expression.

+Implementation
+===

-[htmlquery](https://github.com/antchfx/htmlquery) : Extract data from HTML documents using XPath.
+- [HTMLQuery](https://github.com/antchfx/htmlquery) - Extract data from HTML documents using XPath.

-[xmlquery](https://github.com/antchfx/xmlquery): Extract data from XML documents using XPath.
+- [XMLQuery](https://github.com/antchfx/xmlquery) - Extract data from XML documents using XPath.

-### Features
+Supported Features
+===

 #### The basic XPath patterns.